• twitter-icon

 Wrong Claims On Capital Gains

-Taxpayers make wrong claims using u/s 54, 54F, 54EC on capital gains in order to save tax.
-Now, the ITR asks for the details of the investment as well to check the truthiness.
-Chandak informs, “Further with the linkage of Aadhaar and PAN with property transactions and the financial account, it would be easy for the tax department to verify your claims electronically and if those are found incorrect, it can result in severe action against you.”
+Taxpayers make wrong claims using u/s 54, 54F, 54EC on capital gains to save tax.
+Now, the ITR asks for the details of the investment as well to check the truth.
+Chandak informs, “Further, with the linkage of Aadhaar and PAN with property transactions and the financial account, it would be easy for the tax department to verify your claims electronically, and if those are found incorrect, it can result in severe action against you.”

 Escalating Home Loan Interest

-For the people, who are planning to escalate home loan interest in order to fool the government, it is advisable not to do this as your claims can be rejected in case of an insufficient document and strict action could be taken against you.
+For the people who are planning to escalate home loan interest in order to fool the government, it is advisable not to do this, as your claims can be rejected in case of insufficient documentation, and strict action could be taken against you.

 Recommended: Top Common Questions While Filing Income Tax Return (FAQs)